-As either an independent or shared facility, this option aligns with network traffic flows, which enables capacity gains across the LTMA from an improved network design.
+As either an independent or shared facility, this option aligns with network traffic flows, which could enable capacity gains across the LTMA from an improved network design.
 This could positively impact all LTMA traffic - commercial and GA.
 A shared facility would be similar compared with the baseline.

 An independent facility could enable airport capacity which could result in an economic benefit over the baseline for commercial traffic.
-However, other non-airspace constraints may hinder capacity and economic gains at Bournemouth.
+However, other non-airspace constraints may hinder capacity and economic gains at Southampton.
 An independent facility could create network inefficiencies over the current baseline (shared facility).
 This is due to the extended track distance or inefficient profiles required by the network traffic, to deconflict from the additional arrival structure, resulting in increased fuel burn.
 This could have a negative economic impact on other LTMA traffic - commercial and GA.

-As either an independent or shared facility, this design option is an optimised version of today which may reposition the current contingency hold to align with the runway.
-This location aligns with airport traffic flows.
-These could reduce fuel burn for each airport arrival flight compared with the baseline for commercial traffic.
+As either an independent or shared facility, an optimised version of today which could reposition the current contingency hold to better align with the traffic flows.
+However, this location only partially aligns with airport traffic flows.
+Overall, it could maintain fuel burn for each airport arrival flight compared with the baseline for commercial traffic.